Skip to Main Content

 Tips

-• References in groups are copies, not moved.
+• References in groups are copied, not moved.

 • You can place the same reference in multiple groups.